ourworldventures/info_ourworld/src/ventures/ventures_intro.md

 # OurWorld Ventures

+![](img/ventures.png)

 Together we are creating a multi-faceted platform to support and empower startups aspiring to harness of emerging technology while putting the planet and people first.

-![](img/ventures.png)

-Our current projects have concrete potential to bring true sovereignty to all of us.
+We believe the current projects may have the potential to bring true sovereignty.

 ## OurWorld Venture Creator is a platform